Suicide of Tyrone Unsworth: Violent assault

 On 27 October 2016, Unsworth was the victim of a violent assault, in which he was struck in the jaw with a fence pole.
 His aunt has reported that the assault occurred during an argument over a girl between Unsworth and another boy, narrating the argument as follows: "Someone spat on a girl so Tyrone defended the girl.
 The other fellow who was in the argument went and found a fence paling and while Tyrone had his back turned hit him with it."

 The assault took place outside the Police Citizens Youth Club in Zillmere in north Brisbane.
 Students at his school witnessed the assault and took him into the club.
 Staff at the club called an ambulance.

 Unsworth's injuries required surgery, and he was afraid to return to school following the assault.
 Unsworth's grandmother has reported that "We tried to force him [to return to school], but he just kept saying, 'No, I don't want to go back to school.'"

 Following the assault, Unsworth moved to his grandfather's property in Upper Kedron in north west Brisbane to recover.
 His aunt has said that "He was very different when he got out of hospital".
-Her and his grandfather told Unsworth after almost a month's absence from school that he would have to return to school, a prospect the Australian Broadcasting Corporation has reported "weighed heavily on Tyrone's mind."
+She and his grandfather told Unsworth after almost a month's absence from school that he would have to return to school, a prospect the Australian Broadcasting Corporation has reported "weighed heavily on Tyrone's mind."